-Should you go with .com vs .net vs .org?
+Should your domain name be a .com, .net, or a .org?
 Is there a difference?
 Hold that thought.
 We have the answers for you below:

 These are all excellent questions since there’s much confusion about the differences between domain extensions, and if they have any unique purposes at all.
-So, in this article, we’ll compare .com vs .net vs .org domain extensions and explain their functions, SEO impact, and which ones are best for certain types of websites.
+So, in this article, we’ll compare the three most popular domain extensions – .com, .net, and .org – and explain their functions, SEO impact, and which ones are best for certain types of websites.

 Often called domain extensions or top-level domains, these elements of a website URL serve to categorize websites within the domain name system (DNS) implemented in 1984.